People

 Prof. Dr. Thorsten Hugel

-Max Lallemang completed his dissertation in April 2023.
+Max Lallemang successfully defended his dissertation in April 2023.

 Dissertation: AFM based characterization of fuel-driven materials

-Max Lallemang currently works at the Lycée Hubert-Clément Esch/Alzette in Luxembourg.
+Max Lallemang took a position at Lycée Hubert-Clément Esch/Alzette in Luxembourg.

 Publications in livMatS